abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

-This is the MVC/Razor Page application we deploy on https://localhost:44353 by default using the `acme/bookstore-web:latest` image we have built using the `build-images-locally.ps1` script.
+This is the MVC/Razor Page application docker service is using the `acme/bookstore-web:latest` image we have built using the `build-images-locally.ps1` script.
 It runs on `https://localhost:44353` by default, by mounting the self-signed certificate we've generated under the `etc/certs` folder.

 {{ if Tiered == "Yes" }}